An Ultimate Digital Signage Solution Guide

 Different all-in-one displays will have different operating systems.
 Some OS is open-source, while others are proprietary.
 When you buy a digital signage system with a proprietary OS, you get built-in apps with useable interfaces.

 Proprietary OS might prevent you from using third-party software.
-If you want to use third-party apps to display your imagery, you’ll need an open-source OS.
+You’ll need an open-source OS if you want to use third-party apps to display your imagery.
 Linux, Windows, and Android are all open-source operating systems.

 The media player software is embedded for this type of display, so you don’t need an extra media player to broadcast multi-media content.